Kaylotura/buster-world/proposal.md

 # Proposal: Buster World

 **Buster World** is a web application that allows players to take on the role of an enthusiastic explorer-hero, seeking to pop the demoralizing bubbles that are tormenting the world in a location-based augmented reality game.
 Some major inspirations for this game are Ingress, Pokemon Go, and [Buster Bros](https://www.youtube.com/watch?v=ulfIohdFv08).

-Upon starting up Buster World the player sees a start screen, where they can press the start button to begin.
-Once they’ve begun, they will need to enter a unique name of 1 - 20 characters which will be used to record their score.
+Upon starting up Buster World the player sees a start screen, which will provide the basic instructions on how to play the game, a link to the highs-score page, and a a start button to begin the game.
+Once they’ve begun, they will need to enter a unique name of 1 - 20 characters which will be used to track their score.
 Their screen will then render a map in real time based on their GPS location, with a character icon centered at their location.
 They may rotate the character icon to face in different directions by implementing commands from a control pad-button displayed.
 They can also launch grapples at nearby bubbles in attempt to pop them.
 There will be several large bouncing bubbles that display on screen that will bounce around the character’s local area.
 Character will be able to launch grappling hooks with a tailing chain that pops bubbles into smaller faster bubbles, but is disrupted by bubbles.
 For each bubble popped, the character's score increases.

 ## Specific Functionality

 ### Start Page
-The start page will have a button that will link to the name page which leads to the game page, and will list the top 5 scores and the name of the character who earned them in a vertical list underneath the start button.
-The start button links to the Name Page.
+The start page will have a button that when clicked will reveal a hiden name form.
+Once the name form is filled out and submited, it will link to the game page.
+There will also be some basic isntructions over the start button/name form.
+And below the start button will be a link to the High Score Page.

-### Name Page
-When the start button is pressed, the Name Page will appear, with a field to enter any given name of 1-20 characters.
-The name is used record their score for the Start Page and the Score Menu.
-Once a name is entered and the Go button is pushed, the player is linked to the Game page.

 ### Game Page
 Here the player sees the map, bubbles, and character icon.
 The player uses this screen to play the game.
 In the center of the screen is their icon from which they may tap to fire their grapple hooks.
 In the left hand corner there will be two rotational arrows, one clockwise, the other counterclockwise, used to rotate their central icon so that they may fire at bubbles in any direction.
 In the bottom right corner of the the page there will be a Menu button that links to the Scores Page.
 In the top right corner of the page there will be a Resolve Meter  displaying zero to three shields a point of resolve (see below).
 The game page will also display the bouncing bubbles, buildings, and player's actual location as a top down map (similar to goolge maps or ingress).

-### Scores Menu
+### High Score Page
 Here the player can scroll through all the scores logged in the game for the past 7 days.
 They will be listed vertically starting with the highest score first and descending order from there.
 By each score will be the name of the  player (as entered in the Name page) who earned that particular score.
-At the top of the page there will be a Game Button that links back to the Game Page.
+At the top of the page there will be a link that leads back to the Start Page.

 ### Game Over Page
 A page displaying that the game is over, and showing the player's score as well as a Play Again button, that leads to another game from the Game Page.

 ## Data Model

+### Player Stats
+Each instance of the game being played will be stored as a Player Stats model.
+Each Player Stats moels has the following propreties.
+* Player Name (Entered at the beginning of the game)
+* Score (Gained throughout the playing of the game)
+* Time (How long the player survived before the game ended) (This will be used for future achievements).

+## Game Model

 ### Character
-Each character is another instance of playing the game, the character has many properties
-* Unique ID (For tracking purposes)
+Information that represents the Character
 * Resolve (A number between 0 and 3.
 Starting at 3, each time struck by a bubble, the character reduces their resolve by 1.
 At 0 the game is over)
 * Name (A string of 1-20 characters that represents the character in the Scores Menu and Start Page)
 * Score (An int representing how well the player is doing)
 * Icon (An image that is rendered on the World screen)
-* Strike Box (A set of coordinates that if a bubble shares, damages character's resolve by 1)
+* Time (A timed count of how long the player has been surviving)
 * Location (Coordinates representing where to render the Icon on the World)
 * Facing (The direction a character is facing, which is which direction to launch grapple)
-* Inventory (A track of what upgrades a character has access to)

 ### World
 The visual background and setting of the game.